Triangle Chapter, American Wine Society

 recorded by fractions less than ½; that is, please don't record Total Scores

 like 17.3 or 17¼.
 A 17.5 or 17½ is OK.
-How you
+How you record your

-For instance, you may wish to use a plus (+) and minus (-) notation for
+instance, you may wish to use a plus (+) and minus (-) notation for

 individual scores or fractional ratings, but stick with increments of ½ for